 - Download from trusted sites: Always download from trusted and official sites.
 As you will get efficiently coded and most authentic plugins, scripts or themes.
 Downloading from non trusted sites may affect the quality of your website and may also open some security loops for hackers.

 - Making site more secure: Implement HTTPS for your site.
 Also use FTPS or SSH protocol for your site.
 This will help in encrypting of data while transmission.
 An unencrypted data in form of passwords or credit cards may be harmful for your site especially if it is a shopping website.
 Moreover, if you want to avoid your private information getting leaked online while browsing the internet, there’s a duck search engine that lets you browse freely without getting exposed to third parties.
+There are some other free private web search engines worth trying for secure browsing experiences.
 They also offer extensions to protect users from Facebook, Google, and other trackers on the web.

 - Using Backup Plugins: It is indeed very essential to have a backup of your site.
 There are many plugins available on WordPress.com.
 Choose a best from them and maintain a regular backup of your site.
 In case, your site is hacked and gets crashed, atleast you will be having the backup to quickly restore your data.